Joining a PRPP

 - a PRPP administrator (such as a bank or insurance company)

-Once enrolled, a PRPP account is created under your SIN.
+Once you are enrolled, a PRPP account is created under your SIN.
 You choose the amounts to be contributed from your pay cheque.
-Your contributions, your employers' contributions, and any lump-sum contributions, are all pooled together and credited to your account.
+Your contributions, your employer’s contributions, and any lump-sum contributions are all pooled together and credited to your account.

-Since the amount that can be contributed is based on the earned income you report on your income tax and benefit returns from prior years, it is important to file a return each year when participating in the PRPP to keep your RRSP deduction limit up-to-date.
+The amount that can be contributed is calculated based on the earned income you report on your income tax and benefit returns from prior years.
+It is important to file an income tax and benefit return each year when participating in the PRPP to keep your RRSP deduction limit up-to-date.

-For more information, see Where can you find your RRSP deduction limit?
+For more information, refer to Where can you find your RRSP deduction limit

 - Date modified: